-If you are looking to get a new air tent in 2020, its worth having a look around the market right now.
-There are some pretty great inflatable tents available at this time of the year on a heavily reduced price tag (if you are looking for the best buy), and as the new models will roll in there will surely be some bargains to grab too.
+If you are looking to get a new air tent in 2021, its worth having a look around the market right now.
+There are some pretty great inflatable tents available at this time of the year on a heavily reduced price tag (if you are looking for the best air tents to buy), and as the new models will roll in there will surely be some bargains to grab too.

 To find the best air tent, well, you need to consider a lot of factors.